-This report is created in part to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The Office of Student Affairs in working with the local law enforcement agencies surrounding our campus gathers campus crime, arrest, and referral statistics, including those reported to Campus Safety personnel, designated campus officials (including but not limited to Student Affairs staff, directors, deans, department heads, human resources staff, and athletic coaches).
+This report is created in part to comply with the Clery Act.
+The Offices of Campus Safety and Student Affairs work with the local law enforcement agencies to gather campus crime, arrest, and referral statistics, including those reported to Campus Safety personnel, designated campus officials (including but not limited to Student Affairs staff, directors, deans, department heads, human resources staff, and athletic coaches).
 Campus Ministers and Counselors retained by the College inform their clients of the procedures to report crime to Campus Safety on a voluntary basis.

-The Annual Pioneer Fire, Safety, and Disclosure Report is prepared annually by the Dean of Students or his designee based on statistics received from the Campus Safety Department, local law enforcement, and the Office of Student Affairs.
+The Annual Pioneer Fire, Safety, and Disclosure Report is prepared annually by the Associate Dean of Students based on statistics received from the Campus Safety Department, local law enforcement, and the Office of Student Affairs.
 The latter of these offices collects and maintains data from campus security authorities.
-This report is created in support of community safety education and to assure compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+This report is to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.

-Each year e-mail notification is made to all enrolled students and current faculty and staff allowing specific web address information providing access this report.
+Each year e-mail notification providing website access to this report is made to all enrolled students, current faculty and staff.
 Copies of the report may also be obtained through the Campus Safety Office located off the main lobby in Niswonger Commons or by calling 423/636-7318 or x5318 or the Office of Student Affairs located next door to the Campus Safety Office in Niswonger Commons.
 All prospective students and employees are provided information on how to access this report.